Skip to main content

 • Deduction for investments in Tenerife: 6,000 euros

-Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the increased limits established, in this case, the most advantageous option for company "C" is to first apply the deduction for investments made in La Palma, and the total amount invested of 500 euros can be deducted.
-Furthermore, company "C" can apply the deduction for investment in Tenerife, taking into account that, although the maximum limit to be applied to both deductions is the improved increased limit of 70% on the full quota (7,000), the deductions that are carried out in the rest of the Canary archipelago (in this case, in Tenerife) cannot benefit from the improved increased limit of the three smaller islands (in this case, La Palma), so they will apply the unimproved increased limit of 60%.
-In this way, although the maximum limit to apply is 7,000 euros, company "C" cannot deduct the amount of 6,500 euros for investments made in Tenerife, since it exceeds its increased limit of 60% of the full quota (6,000 ).
+Although the taxpayer can choose how to apply this deduction for investments in the Canary Islands, making numerous combinations and always respecting the established increased limits, in this case, the most advantageous option for company "C" is to first apply the deduction for investments made in La Palma, being able to deduct the total amount invested of 500 euros.
+Furthermore, company "C" can apply the deduction for investment in Tenerife, taking into account that, although the maximum limit to be applied to both deductions is the improved increased limit of 70% on the full quota (7,000), the deductions made in the rest of the Canary Islands (in this case, in Tenerife) cannot benefit from the improved increased limit of the three smaller islands (in this case, La Palma), so they will apply the unimproved increased limit of 60%.
+Thus, although the maximum limit to be applied is 7,000 euros, company "C" cannot deduct the amount of 6,500 euros for the investments made in Tenerife, since it exceeds its increased limit of 60% on the full quota (6,000).

 • Deduction for investments in La Palma: 0 euros